alex-neal/mars_cnn/index.md

     Optimizer:  rmsprop

-Our network will use the RMSprop optimizer with an initial learning rate of 0.0001.
+So, our network will use the RMSprop optimizer with an initial learning rate of 0.0001.
 A layer-by-layer summary of the chosen architecture is:
 1. Input layer accepting single channel 2D arrays of size 227x227
 2. Convolutional layer with 32 11x11 filters and stride of 2
 3. 2x2 max pooling layer